tonykunda/autorecon/readme.md

 ![Webapp Screenshot](https://raw.githubusercontent.com/tonykunda/autorecon/master/readme.png)

 A quick and dirty little Bootstap/AngularJS web app for viewing the results.
-Enter the TLD or ASN that was scanned using either tool and click go.
+Enter the TLD or ASN that was scanned using either tool and click `get`.

 In terminal, navigate to the project folder and run `python -m SimpleHTTPServer`